arthurcgusmao/acg-emacs/README.md

 # My Emacs configurations

 My Emacs configurations.
-Master branch supports Emacs 27; for Emacs 26 see tags.
-It has been tested mainly on Ubuntu, but I do have a few (outdated) adaptations to run it on Windows as well.
+Master branch supports Emacs 28; for older versions see tags.
+There are tags for the lattest commit run on a particular operating system too.

 If you have contributions, questions, etc., feel free to get in touch.